Skip to main content

 Auto-Discovery

-Your entrypoint file must contain exactly one AgentWorkflow subclass.
-If the SDK finds zero or more than one, it will raise an error.
+For training preflight, your entrypoint file must contain exactly one concrete AgentWorkflow subclass.
+If the SDK finds zero or more than one, osmosis train submit fails during discovery.

 Next Steps